 - Sling / Carrier

-Most airlines will allow you to check at least one item (e.g. pram, car seat or travel cot) for the baby at no additional charge.
+- Most airlines will allow you to check at least one item (e.g. pram, car seat or travel cot) when travelling with a baby at no additional charge.
 Check the baggage allowance on your airline’s website prior to travelling and if required, pay for additional luggage prior to travelling in order to avoid any surprises at the airport.

 There are also some amazing travel prams available which fold down to a size which are compatible for carry on cabin baggage.
 This saves the hassle of having to check oversize luggage at the airport.
 Check out my favorite products listed further down.